mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Given a destination address, an amount and a network type (mainnet, testnet, etc), this function creates an output of type Transfer, and returns it as bytes.

+### Function: `encode_output_token_transfer`

+Given a destination address, an amount, token ID (in address form) and a network type (mainnet, testnet, etc), this function creates an output of type Transfer for tokens, and returns it as bytes.

 ### Function: `staking_pool_spend_maturity_block_count`

 Given the current block height and a network type (mainnet, testnet, etc),